jack-turk-5/wireguard-pro/README.md

 make deploy
 ```

-Visit `http://your-server-ip:10086/` to open the dashboard!
+Visit `http://your-server-ip:51819/` to open the dashboard!

-For full setup instructions: see [QUICKSTART.md](./QUICKSTART.md)
+For setup instructions: see [quickstart.md](docs/quickstart.md)

 ---